Do you know what I'm thinking right now, how to communicate all in one or two pages of a blog?

 KeyPoint's:

-You can learn from online teachers and take a course offline; I did so because my perception at the time was that I could ask as many questions as I wanted, but I was mistaken; you must solve the majority of the errors on your own, and if you believe that coding is not required, you are mistaken; you must learn Python for scripting because most of the work DevOps architects automate means they do not have to spend their time and effort repeatedly to complete the same task.
-If you want to learn more about IAM identity and access management, check out my next blog post.
+learn DevOps from online teachers and take a course offline; I had taken an offline course because my perception at that time was that I could ask as many questions as I wanted, but I was wrong; you must solve the majority of the errors on your own, and if you think so coding is not required, you are wrong; you must learn Python for scripting, scripting for automation because most of the work DevOps architects automate means they do not have to spend hours to a single task repeatedly doing If you want to learn more about IAM identity and access management, check out my next blog post.